input-output-hk/essential-cardano-content/content/glossary/ico.md

 image_text: ""
 ---

-ICO stands for "Initial Coin Offering".
-It is a type of crowdfunding campaign that is used by cryptocurrency startups to raise funds for their projects.
-Investors purchase these tokens or coins in the hope that the project will be successful and that the value of the tokens will increase in the future.
+ICO stands for 'Initial Coin Offering'.
+It is a form of a crowdfunding campaign utilized by cryptocurrency startups to raise capital for their projects.
+During an ICO, investors purchase tokens or coins in the project before it is released to the public.
+This allows the project to secure funds early on and incentivizes investors to contribute by offering them the potential for financial gain if the project is successful.
+The tokens or coins can be traded on cryptocurrency exchanges or used as currency within the project's ecosystem.
+It is important to note that ICOs are largely unregulated and investors should carefully evaluate the project before investing.